Towards an AI assistant for power grid operators: Featured function for effective assistant support

+After defining \emph{what} an assistant should look like in the case of power systems, we now propose to specify \emph{how} it should proceed when interacting with a user.
+To do so, we build upon the human-ai guidelines defined by Amershi et Al. \cite{human-ai-interactions} to feature import functions for such assistant.
+As these guidelines were initially defined from studying consumer products, we highlight some additional specificity when considering industrial systems.

-\begin{itemize} \item \textbf{Time services based on context} - Grid operators evolve in a time-constrained environment where having the right information at the right time is paramount.
-An assistant should engage interaction when the context allows it, based on the operator's cognitive load and impact of the interaction.
-An assistant should logically engage the operator with a new task if more critical, while not disturbing him from the current one if critical.
+\textbf{Show contextually relevant information at the right time} - Grid operators evolve in a time-constrained environment where having the right information at the right time is paramount.
+For instance, power lines reconnected after a routine outage operation for maintenance should be notified as soon as possible to increase grid robustness.
+An assistant should engage in interaction when the context allows it, taking into account when possible the operator's mental availability and current task, and the expected impact of the interaction.
+Task prioritization is also a cornerstone of good grid management, and users should be provided with high granularity, curated task details for fast criticality assessment.
+All of the above-mentioned concerns call for efficient knowledge management and representation, as instantiated by our hypervision system defined in \ref{hypervision}.

-\item \textbf{Show contextually relevant information} - While knowledge databases might suggest to the operator some usual curative action for a given issue, the context of a nearby maintenance, for instance, might make it inefficient.
-This contextual event should be brought to the operator's attention in that case.
-Inversely, insensitive context should get filtered out.
+\textbf{Scope services and inform the user when in doubt} - Doubt can happen when the assistant is uncertain about the user's goal, but also in our case because of assistant model limitations (imperfect grid simulator) or uncertainties in the system (poor weather forecast).
+Operators are often dealing with variability, be it when anticipating potential hazards due to volatile renewable energies or exploring the effects of preventive actions.

+Let's zoom on the ``Anticipation \& forecasts" slot of fig. \ref{fig:assistant}.
+When facing uncertainty, for example when provided with a highly volatile wind forecast, the operator can first simply indicate his intention of monitoring more stable, aggregated regional forecasts and let the assistant switch to a higher resolution as operations shift closer to real-time and more precise weather information arrives.
+This example also shows that uncertainties when providing assistance should be jointly presented with their probable causes (missing data, poor forecast...), to help decision-making and reinforce operator trust.

-\item \textbf{Support efficient invocation and dismissal} - The number of actions an operator can do in a time period is limited, and interacting with an assistant should be as efficient as possible and not a burden.
-Should the assistant be in charge of a task, it should not invoke subsequent interactions on it if nothing significant has changed.
-In tense situations, the assistant should be shorter and dismiss its interaction sooner.
+\textbf{Support efficient invocation and dismissal} - The number of actions an operator can do in a time window is limited.
+Interacting with an assistant has to be straightforward.
+Verbosity should be kept to a minimum, and function of the operator context.
+In tense situations (e.g. volatile renewable production), the assistant should initiate interactions more frugally, be more succinct, and support faster dismissal.
+Knowing how to adapt interactions is not straightforward, as it involves capturing a lot of implicit contextual hints, and getting operator feedback through dialog should play a major role.